1904–05 Burslem Port Vale F.C. season

 The 1904–05 season was Burslem Port Vale's seventh consecutive season (11th overall) of football in the English Football League.
-A poor season, the club had to apply (successfully) for re-election.
-The club had to continue their policy of selling their best players to survive.
+They played home fixtures at the Athletic Ground under manager‑secretary Sam Gleaves and chairman Robert Audley.
+The club finished 16th in the league with 27 points (10 wins, 7 draws, 17 losses), scoring 47 goals and conceding 72.
+The club had to apply (successfully) for re-election and had to continue selling their best players to survive.